 Mr. Rogerson has composed works for ensembles of varied sizes and configurations.
-His recent orchestral commissions include “Nocturnal Prayer” for solo cello and orchestra, commissioned and premiered by the Buffalo State College Philharmonia Orchestra in 2015; “The Way Through,” commissioned and premiered by the Amarillo Symphony in 2014; “A Single Candle,” commissioned and premiered by the Kansas City Symphony in 2014; “Open Air,” commissioned and premiered by the Chicago Sinfonietta in 2013; “Our Game,” commissioned and premiered by the New World Symphony in 2012; “That Blue Repair,” for cello and orchestra, commissioned and premiered by the New York Youth Symphony at Carnegie Hall in 2011; and “Luminosity,” commissioned and premiered by the Buffalo Philharmonic Orchestra in 2010, which the Bainbridge Island Review praised: “Chris’s work unleashes daring virtuosity with remarkable orchestral colors.
+His recent orchestral commissions include “Among Mountains,” commissioned and premiered by the Oregon Symphony in 2016; “Dolos Sielut/Ancient Souls,” commissioned and premiered by the Amarillo Symphony in 2017, “Four Autumn Landscapes,” commissioned and premiered by the Amarillo Symphony with soloist Anthony McGill; “Shadows Lengthen,” written for the Amarillo Symphony and the Manhattan Chamber Players; “The Way Through,” commissioned and premiered by the Amarillo Symphony in 2014; “A Single Candle,” commissioned and premiered by the Kansas City Symphony in 2014; “Open Air,” commissioned and premiered by the Chicago Sinfonietta in 2013; “Our Game,” commissioned and premiered by the New World Symphony in 2012; “That Blue Repair,” for cello and orchestra, commissioned and premiered by the New York Youth Symphony at Carnegie Hall; and “Luminosity,” commissioned and premiered by the Buffalo Philharmonic Orchestra, which the Bainbridge Island Review praised: “Chris’s work unleashes daring virtuosity with remarkable orchestral colors.
 He employs modest forces but maximizes the orchestra’s sound palette through unique uses of percussion, accompaniment figures and dynamic contrasts.”

-Chamber commissions include “Constellations” for piano trio, commissioned by Chamber Music Northwest and premiered by David Shifrin, Yekwon Sunwoo, and Steven Tenenbom in 2015; “River Songs” for piano trio, commissioned by the Ocean Reef Chamber Music Festival and performed by Ida Kavafian, Efe Baltacigil, and Anne Marie McDermott in 2015; String Quartet No. 2, commissioned by the Buffalo Chamber Music Society and premiered by the Attacca Quartet in 2013; Fishing for narrator, clarinet, cello, and piano, commissioned and premiered by Orchestra 2001 in 2013; and “Summer Night Music” for piano quartet, commissioned by and premiered at the Chamber Music Festival of Lexington in 2012.
+Chamber commissions include “Constellations” for piano trio, commissioned by Chamber Music Northwest and premiered by David Shifrin, Yekwon Sunwoo, and Steven Tenenbom in 2015; “River Songs” for piano trio, commissioned by the Ocean Reef Chamber Music Festival and performed by YCA alumnai Ida Kavafian, Efe Baltacigil, and Anne Marie McDermott in 2015; “Nocturnal Prayer” for solo cello and orchestra, commissioned and premiered by the Buffalo State College Philharmonia Orchestra in 2015; String Quartet No. 2, commissioned by the Buffalo Chamber Music Society and premiered by the Attacca Quartet in 2013; “Fishing” for narrator, clarinet, cello, and piano, commissioned and premiered by “Orchestra 2011”; and “Summer Night Music” for piano quartet, commissioned by and premiered at the Chamber Music Festival of Lexington in 2012.
 Of “Summer Night Music,” The New York Times wrote, “From its captivating opening, the music seemed the manifestation of a confident new musical voice.”

 Mr. Rogerson’s music has also been performed by the Atlanta Symphony Orchestra, Spokane Symphony Orchestra, Charlotte Symphony, Rogue Valley Symphony, Aspen Concert Orchestra, Grand Rapids Symphony, Cabrillo Festival Orchestra, Curtis Symphony Orchestra, the VERGE ensemble, the Prism Saxophone Quartet, Third Angle New Music Ensemble, and the Norfolk Contemporary Ensemble.
 He has held residencies at the MacDowell Colony, Yaddo, the Ucross Foundation in Wyoming, and the Copland House.
 As the 2010-12 Young Concert Artists Composer-in-Residence, two works were commissioned by YCA and premiered in the Young Concert Artists Series in New York and at the Kennedy Center.